nicklayb/formodeljs/README.md

 </form>
 ```

+#### Object instanciation
-To invoke the Formodel object, exectue this in a script tag.
+To invoke the Formodel object, execute this in a script tag.
 You pass in an object for your options.
 You need at least these two parameters `form` and `attributes`.
 ```js
     var form = new Formodel({
         form:'postForm',